HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - Parameter: username
    - Type: String
-   - Description: Stored as varchar(80) in the database
+   - Description: Name of the user.
+Stored as varchar(80) in the database

 - Parameter: courseid
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: Which course to affect.
+Stored as int(10) in the database

 - Parameter: uid
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: Which user to remove.
+Stored as int(10) in the database

 ## Calling Methods
 - POST